pingcap/docs/tidb-cloud/data-service-get-started.md

 ## Before you begin

-Before creating a Data App, make sure that you have created a [Serverless Tier](/tidb-cloud/select-cluster-tier.md#serverless-tier-beta) cluster.
+Before creating a Data App, make sure that you have created a [TiDB Serverless](/tidb-cloud/select-cluster-tier.md#serverless-tier-beta) cluster.
 If you do not have one, follow the steps in [Create a cluster](/tidb-cloud/create-tidb-cluster.md) to create one.

 ## Step 1.
 Create a Data App